RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/ReadMe.md

 effect.
 For example, if you write into your sfz-file "volume=-6 cutoff=500 pan=50" then the amplifier (to which volume and pan apply) will be placed before the filter (to which cutoff applies).
-For effects of the same kind with an index, their order will be dictated by the index, so if you write "eq2_gain=3 eq1_gain=6" then eq1 will be before eq2.
+For effects of the same kind with an index, their order will be dictated by the index, so if you write "eq2_gain=3 eq1_gain=6" then eq1 will be before eq2 regardless of order of appearance.
 The rule is: if there's an index, that index determines the position among the sibling effects.
 For effects of different kinds, the rule of the first opcode applies.
 If you write "eq2_gain=6" without specifying any settings for eq1, then your effect chain will nevertheless contain two equalizers, but the first one will have neutral default settings so it won't do anything to your signal.

 #### Parameter Quantization